Flight-Free-UK/flight_free_uk_website/source/posts/a-champion-for-earth.html.markdown

  I’ve signed because it’s a good way to take massive chunks out of my carbon footprint.
 Learning about your carbon footprint and how to reduce it is really interesting, for example by going more plant-based with your diet, changing how much you drive and how much you consume.
 Choosing not to fly can be one single decision that can take a massive lump out of your footprint.
 So for me it’s a practical step that reduces my impact on the world and reduces my contribution to runaway climate change.
 It makes me feel good that I’m acting according to my beliefs.

+> "Choosing not to fly can be one single decision that can take a massive lump out of your footprint."

 It’s also a symbolic act.
 As someone with a modest public platform, I can add some weight to this argument, that we should be talking about the impact of aviation.
 We don’t talk about it enough as it's a bit of a sacred cow, a taboo subject, but I’m engaging with this question and hoping others will do the same.

-> "As someone with a modest public platform, I can add some weight to this argument, that we should be talking about the impact of aviation."

 #### Flight Free UK:

 We are asking 100,000 to sign the pledge, so it’s a collective action rather than one person feeling that they can’t make a difference.
 What do you think we need to do to reach the 100,000?

 #### Etienne:

 I think it’s a really nice idea, because people could say, you stopping flying doesn’t make a difference, but if we get 100,000 that’s a significant number, and perhaps in the future we can get more than 100,000.
 So it’s a powerful thing to be involved in and I’m happy to contribute to the 100,000.
 I think we’ll reach people by being a bit bolder.

+> "I think we’ll reach people by being a bit bolder.
+It is challenging."

 It is challenging, and it’s a challenge for me to explain to people in a compassionate and understanding way that my choices might be different, and why.
 And explaining to people so they understand, then trust them to act in a way they see fit.

-> "I think we’ll reach people by being a bit bolder.
-It is challenging."

 #### Flight Free UK:

 Something that we’re really keen to show is that this is not a sacrifice, it’s not saying don’t go on holiday – just perhaps travel closer to home or choose different means.
 But for you it is a sacrifice because you have family and friends in Canada.

 #### Etienne:

 Yes, my mum is French-Canadian and half my family lives in Canada, and my best friend and crew mate Tim who I won the Olympics with lives on the other side of Canada, in Vancouver.
 I have to wrestle with this because I know that when I fly to see these people that I care deeply about I am partly affecting their future.
 I believe the future that awaits them if we don’t take these steps will be very destabilised, dangerous and unpleasant.

 And it goes further – these beautiful places that we go to visit are becoming damaged because we fly to see them.
 This is a tough reality.
 So there is a sacrifice element here – I’m not saying I’m never going to fly again, but at this point, it’s very doable to not fly for a year.
 Britain is a beautiful place – we have Scotland, the Peak District and the Lake District, Devon, and loads of other places.

+> "At this point, it’s very doable to not fly for a year.
+Britain is a beautiful place."

 So I don’t feel I need to travel somewhere that’s thousands of miles away to satisfy my urge to roam – I can even go somewhere here in Nottingham.
 Like this windmill – it’s the first time I’ve been here, even though I’ve lived here for 20 years!
 So yes, there is a sacrifice but there’s also a reward.

-> "At this point, it’s very doable to not fly for a year.
-Britain is a beautiful place."

 #### Flight Free UK: